 We all are aware of the stereotypes that try to evade the idea of ‘women making an impact’ for ages.
 But the good thing is, in this age of technological disruption, there come women who have set themselves as examples and synergies for breaking through the pigeon holes across the business, society and every other domain in the Middle East and the world.

-While the world already knows about Her Excellence Melinda Gates, Oprah Winfrey, Indra Nooyi, and many others listed by Fortune, Forbes and other media behemoths; on this women’s day, we decided to create a list that entirely focuses on the businesswomen impactfully influencing women, women & young entrepreneurs, businesses and the startup ecosystem of the Middle East & North Africa (MENA) – disrupting the dogmas and narratives.
+While everybody knows about the most influential and successful women entrepreneurs in the world such as Her Excellency Melinda Gates, Oprah Winfrey, Indra Nooyi, and many others listed by Fortune, Forbes and other media behemoths; and the top women entrepreneurs of the Arab world including Huda Kattan, Ameera Al-Taweel, Amina Al Rustamani and more; on this women’s day, we decided to celebrate businesswomen impactfully influencing women, startups, young female entrepreneurs, businesses and the startup ecosystem of the Middle East & North Africa (MENA) – disrupting the dogmas and narratives.

 List of Most Influential Female Entrepreneurs of the Middle East